CameronBrooks11/md2html-action/test-docs/advanced/configuration.md

 ## Tips and Best Practices

-1. Use consistent frontmatter across pages
+1. **Use vanilla Markdown** - No frontmatter required!
+2. Start files with `# Title` for automatic title extraction
-2. Organize media files in a dedicated directory
+3. Organize media files in a dedicated directory
-3. Test locally before pushing
+4. Test locally before pushing
-4. Use meaningful filenames and directory structure
+5. Use meaningful filenames and directory structure
-5. Include navigation in your templates
+6. Include navigation in your templates
+7. Frontmatter is optional - only add it if you need custom metadata